 The transfer-up process usually takes between 7 and 14 working days; however, this is largely dependent upon County Court turnaround times and may take longer.

 Transfers, Vicks Enforcement, 132-134 Great Ancoats Street, Manchester, M4 6DE or alternatively you can attach the form to an email and send it to: email@example.com along with any other relevant documentation.

 To speed up the process you can make payment direct to us via BACS and we will make payment to the Court on the claimant’s behalf.

 Important: Payments should be referenced with the claim number.

-If the enforcement is successful the HCEO will recover the full amount of the judgment debt, enforcement fees, interest at 8% per annum plus £111.75 costs you have incurred in issuing the writ.
+If the enforcement is successful the HCEO will recover the full amount of the judgment debt, enforcement fees, interest and any fixed costs you have incurred in issuing the writ.